 By way of driver aids, as standard comes DSC and ABS, speed limit information, lane departure warning, pedestrian warning with city braking function and cruise control with braking function.
 The 330e will also get parking assistant and remote pre-conditioning for the cabin.
 Add the Driving Assistant Professional package and you'll also get active cruise with stop and go, lane keep assist, steering and lane control assistant and wrong-way warning for those moments when you forget to drive on the correct side of the road.

 Finally, BMW Intelligent Personal Assistant will be an option, which you can basically think of as a mobile Alexa, there to adjust settings to a driver's whims.
 For example, voice commands will allow owners to check their emails and messages, turn the lights on and operate a variety of other functions – such as navigation – without the need to use the touch screen interface.

-The BMW 330e saloon will be available from next month (July 2019) with prices from around the £38,000 mark.
-Its touring stablemate will arrive in showrooms next summer with pricing across the range to be confirmed.
+The BMW 330e saloon is available now with prices from £37,875 on the road.
+Its touring stablemate will arrive in showrooms this summer with pricing across the range to be confirmed.

 Since we first reported on the 330e, not only have we driven and reviewed the saloon, BMW has also given more details of the Touring and xDrive versions.
 The powertrain remains common for all cars, the details of which are above, with the differences coming in performance and green credentials.

 In Touring form the 330e gets a decent amount of storage at up to 1420 litres with the 40:20 split rear bench folded.
 Like the saloon, this is slightly less room than the regular 330e.
 It'll hit 62mph in 6.1 seconds and top out at 137mph, and comes close to the saloon on the green front, registering emissions of 39g/km and 176mpg.
 It does three miles less on electric power, however, covering 34 miles before the petrol motor needs to step in.